natebarksdale/natebarksdale.github.io/src/content/blog/2008-12-01-ella-fitzgerald-one-note-samba-1969.md

 description: A friend asked me for a suitable Ella Fitzgerald recording for her wedding, leading me to choose her rendition of "Too Marvelous for Words."
 emoji: 🎤
 tags:
+  - 🎤 Performances
-  - 🎶 Music
+  - 🎶 Live Performances
+  - ❤️ Love
-  - 💍 Weddings
+  - 🌈 Hope
-  - 🎙️ Performances
+  - 🎉 Celebration
 haiku: |
   Ella sings so sweet,
   Words escape, love fills the air,